On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Existence and uniqueness theorem

-In \cite{G,G1,L-R,L-R-97} one uses a limit subgradient that is more general than the regular subgradient that we use.
-We know that replacing the regular subgradient by the limit one the condition (\ref{ass-1}) is unchanged if we assume that Hamiltonian is continuous.
-Besides, without influencing the condition (\ref{ass-1}) we can replace $(w_1,\!w_2,\!p)\!\in\!\noo L\!(t,\!x,\!v)$ by $(w_1,\!w_2,\!v)\!\in\!\noo H\!(t,\!x,\!p)$ (see \cite{G}, Prop 2.6).
+The condition (\ref{ass-1}) is a subgradient characterization of the Aubin type continuity of multifunction $(t,x)\to\E L(t,x,\cdot)$.
+This kind of Aubin continuity was introduced by Loewen and Rockafellar in \cite[Def.
+2.3, (b)]{L-R-94}.
+However, a subgradient characterization can be found in \cite[Prop.
+3.4]{G1}.
+Galbraith \cite{G} obtained the uniqueness result assuming convexity of Hamiltonian with respect to $p$, a mild growth of Hamiltonian with respect to $p$ (see (A1) from \cite{G}) and slightly more general Lipschitz-type condition than (\ref{ass-1}) (see (A2) from \cite{G}).
+Thus, if we replace the condition (\ref{ass-hc}) by (\ref{ass-1}) in Theorem \ref{lfm-Th100}, then the claim of Theorem \ref{lfm-Th100} still holds.
+In \cite{G,G1,L-R-94,L-R,L-R-97} the authors use a limiting subgradient that is larger than the regular subgradient we use.
+We know that replacing the regular subgradient by the limiting subgradient one the condition (\ref{ass-1}) is unchanged if we assume that Hamiltonian is continuous.
 We also know that the condition (\ref{ass-1}) implies (\ref{ass-llc}) (see \cite{G}, Prop.
 2.4).
-Therefore, assuming conditions (H1)--(H4) or (L1)--(L5) from the above argumentation we obtain
+Therefore, assuming conditions (H1)--(H3) we obtain

-In the paper we show that the implications (\ref{imp-101}) cannot be reversed.
-Besides, we prove that the Lipschitz continuity (\ref{ass-llc}) coming from differential equations is not sufficient for uniqueness of lower semicontinuous solution of the \ref{row} equation.
-However, conditions (\ref{ass-hc}) and (\ref{ass-1}) coming from optimization problems are sufficient for uniqueness.
+Further on, we will show that the implications (\ref{imp-101}) cannot be reversed.
+Moreover, we prove that the Lipschitz continuity (\ref{ass-llc}) raising from differential equations is not sufficient for the uniqueness of lower semicontinuous solution of \ref{row}.
+However, conditions (\ref{ass-hc}) and (\ref{ass-1}) of optimization problems are sufficient for uniqueness.